 What is a WMS system?

 Warehouse Management System (WMS) is specifically designed to optimise your warehouse operations.
-On the other hand, ERP software aims to automate processes across your business, from marketing and sales, human resources, customer service, procurement, inventory management, to financial management.
+On the other hand, ERP software aims to automate processes across your business, from marketing and sales, human resources, customer service, procurement, inventory management, and financial management.

 -